COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Related Work

-\paragraph{Compositional Generalization in Vision} In Vision, compositional generalization is often studied in pair with visual reasoning, which has gained significant traction in recent years.
-Most aligned to our work are benchmarks such as ARC \citep{cholletARC}, Raven’s Progressive Matrices \citep{raven2003raven}, and Procedurally Generated Matrices \citep{barrett2018measuring}, which use handcrafted shapes and environments to simplify visual processing in light of reasoning.
-With similar handcrafted shapes and environments, but with a more targeted focus on compositional generalization as opposed to reasoning, we find other important datasets such as dSprites \cite{multiDsprites}, CLEVR \cite{clevr}, Compositional Visual Reasoning \cite{cvr2022}, SVRT \citep{fleuret2011comparing}, and SVIB \citep{svib2023}.
-These datasets are all built out of procedurally generated shapes with varying properties (e.g., color, size, texture) and make use of different types of rules, as well as composition of properties to evaluate models' compositional capabilities, and object-centric representations.
-Most aligned with our objectives is the CVR dataset \cite{cvr2022}, which focuses on compositional visual relations in an odd-one-out classification format.
-When CVR proposes a set of 9 primitive attributes and a total of 103 unique reference rules, we propose a set of \ntransforms\ atomic transformations which can be freely composed at arbitrary depth into a much higher number of unique rules.
-Other datasets, such as CATER \cite{girdhar2019cater}, contrary to the aforementioned datasets which use procedurally generated shapes, focus on compositional generalization in real-world visual domain.
+\paragraph{Compositional Generalization in Vision} Compositional generalization in vision is often studied in pairs with visual reasoning, which has gained significant traction in recent years.
+Most aligned to our work are benchmarks such as ARC-AGI \citep{cholletARC}, Raven’s Progressive Matrices \citep{raven2003raven}, and Procedurally Generated Matrices \citep{barrett2018measuring}, which use handcrafted shapes and environments to simplify visual processing in light of reasoning.
+With similar handcrafted shapes and environments, but with a more targeted focus on compositional and systematic generalization as opposed to reasoning, we find other important datasets such as dSprites \cite{multiDsprites}, CLEVR \cite{clevr}, Compositional Visual Reasoning \cite{cvr2022}, SVRT \citep{fleuret2011comparing}, and SVIB \citep{svib2023}.
+These datasets are all built out of procedurally generated shapes with varying properties (e.g., color, size, texture) and make use of different types of rules, as well as composition of properties to evaluate models' compositional capabilities and object-centric representations - which can entail a different type of compositional generalization \cite{wiedemer2023compositional, wiedemer2023provable, brady2023provably}.
+Most aligned with our objectives are the CVR \cite{cvr2022} and SYGAR \cite{mondorf2025enabling} datasets.
+CVR targets compositional visual relations in an odd-one-out classification format, whereas SYGAR requires grid prediction but adopts the Meta-Learning (MLC) framework \cite{lake_baroni_2023} and does not providing clear benchmarks.
+Both are more limited in scope and compositional and environmental control compared to \generatorName.
+Other datasets, such as CATER \cite{girdhar2019cater}, contrary to the aforementioned datasets which use procedurally generated shapes, focus on compositional generalization in the real-world visual domain.
 However, we believe these inevitably conflate compositional reasoning ability with visual complexity, preventing a focused study on compositional generalization.